 Raleigh City Farm Farm Stand

 Raleigh City Farm is a nonprofit urban farm on a previously vacant one-acre lot in Downtown Raleigh.
-On Wednesdays through October you can purchase items grown right there.
+This is a “pay what you can” operation!

 Wake Forest and Rolesville Farmers Markets